 - Enroll more than one finger – Always enroll more than one finger so that you have a backup finger if your employee gets a cut (or if their finger is out of commission for a while, for whatever reason).
 It also gives your employees more tools to clock in and out with.

 - Clean the sensor – Every now and then, clean your sensor with a piece of scotch tape.
 If you ever experimented with scotch tape as a child, you know just how much they can pick up.

-- Lower your clock’s sensitivity – If your clock has been having a difficult time verifying your employees’ prints, it may be because your clock’s sensitivity is high.
+- Lower your clock’s sensitivity – If your clock has been having a difficult time verifying your employees’ prints, it may be because your clock’s sensitivity is too high.
 If you’d like to clock in and out more quickly, lower the sensitivity of your clock so that it recognizes your team’s prints faster.
 To do this, go to your clock and press the Menu button.
 Select "System," and then "System" again.
 Now you should be in the window that allows you to change your clock's sensitivity.
-Your "threshold" will automatically be set to 35.
-Change that number to 5.
+Your "Threshold" value will be set to 35 by default.
+Try changing that number to as low as 5.
 Additionally the function next to it, "1:N" will also be automatically set to a specific number.
 Change this to 15.
-Finally, change your finger sensitivity to low, and then save.
+Finally, change the "Finger Sens" to low, and then Save.